Otros Ejercicios

 I'd search the honky-tonks and bars,

-And kill that man that gave me name.
+And kill man gave me awful name.

 Well, it was Gatlinburg in mid-July,

-and i'd just hit town and my throat was dry,
+and i'd hit town and my throat was dry,

 In and old saloon on a street of mud,

-There at a table dealin' stud,
+at a dealin' stud,

-I that snake was my own sweet dad,
+Well I that snake was my own sweet dad,

-from a worn out picture that my mother had,
+from a out that my mother had,

 and I knew that scar on his cheek & his evil eye.